 INF-3.1 Limitations On internet Access

+Assistance by Library Staff.
 Library staff may be available to offer assistance with searching, but cannot monitor or control the materials which may be accessible from the Internet.
-Those who search are responsible for their own searches, the information found in them and the use of that information.
+Those who search are responsible for their own searches, the information found in them, and the use of that information.

-The Library may provide free wireless internet access for users with portable computers or devices capable of receiving wireless signals during the Library’s normal hours of operation.
+Wireless Access.
+The library may provide free wireless Internet access for users with portable computers or devices capable of receiving wireless signals during the library’s normal hours of operation.

-Library staff will provide general information on the settings necessary to access the internet via these connections, but are not responsible for any changes made to the user’s computer settings.
+Library staff will provide general information on the settings necessary to access the Internet via these connections, but are not responsible for any changes made to the user’s device settings.

-The Library’s wireless connection is not secure.
+The library’s wireless connection is not secure.
 Any information sent or received could potentially be intercepted by another wireless user.
-Cautious wireless users may choose not to transmit their credit card information, passwords and any other sensitive personal information.
+Cautious wireless users may choose not to transmit their credit card information, passwords, or any other sensitive personal information.
 Users are encouraged to take appropriate precautions when using this service.

-The Library will not be responsible for information, e.g. credit card number, which is compromised, or for damage caused to hardware, software or data files due to electric surges, security issues or consequences caused by viruses or hacking.
+The library will not be responsible for information which is compromised, or for damage caused to hardware, software, or data files due to electric surges, security issues, or consequences caused by viruses or hacking.
 All wireless access users are encouraged to have up-to-date virus protection on their wireless device.